Step-by-Step Guide on How to Make Money Blogging

 When your visitors click on an ad, you will receive a monetary payout.
 It can range anywhere from a few pennies to a few dollars per one click.
 The amount of money you get paid for depends on how many pageviews and unique visitors your webpages receive.
 So ultimately, the more traffic your blog has, the more desirable your ad spaces are to advertisers.

 Don’t expect to hit the lottery with AdSense.
-Earnings are accumulated over time, and it all depends on how much quality traffic your website receives.
+Earnings are accumulated over time, and it all depends on how much quality traffic your website receives and which industry your blog is related to.
 You are likely to start with making a few cents a day or make nothing on some days, but don’t get discouraged.
-We all started this way.
+Most bloggers started this way.
 Just focus on growing your website traffic for the long run and the payout will scale.

 To get more website traffic, start with making your blog content great.
 Think about your own experience with web browsing.
 The worst thing is to click open a bunch of junk links that are just a waste of time.
 We want information that is useful and helpful in answering a question or solving a problem.
 Help yourself by helping others and you will see more money coming in as your website performance improves.

 Affiliate marketing is the pie that every blogger wants a piece of.
 Many affiliate programs out there seem so enticing because they promise lucrative payouts.
-The truth is, yes, you can make some serious money doing affiliate marketing.
+The truth is, yes, you can make some serious money doing affiliate marketing for your blog.
 However, it takes more than a few words and a link to really make it work.

 How Affiliate Marketing Works